 Sandra Blow RA (1925-2006) was one of the leading lights of the abstract art movement of the 1950s.
 Her works are often on a large scale and consist of abstract collages made up from cheap discarded materials such as sawdust, cut-out strips of old canvas, plaster and torn paper.
 The use of such materials is designed to create an expressive informality and promote a natural, organic feeling.
 Her works have a tactile as well as visual emphasis on surface, and her use of simple large geometric shapes lends a feeling of expansiveness and dynamism.

 Sandra Blow was born in London in 1925, the daughter of a Kent fruit farmer whose orchards supplied retailers in Covent Garden.
-She left school at 15 and in 1940 entered Saint Martin's School of Art.
-Shortly after the Second World War, Blow studied at the Royal Academy Schools, but in 1947 ventured further afield to Italy, where she lived for a year.
-It was during this time that she met Alberto Burri, who was a significant influence on her work for the rest of her career.
+She left school at 15 and in 1940 entered St Martin's School of Art.
+Shortly after the Second World War, Blow studied at the Royal Academy Schools, but in 1947 ventured further afield and lived in Italy for a year, where she met Alberto Burri, who was a significant influence on her work for the rest of her career.